Productivity, Innovation, and Entrepreneurship

 March 24, 2017

-Miguel Antón, IESE Business School; Florian Ederer, Yale University; Mireia Gine, University of Pennsylvania; and Martin C. Schmalz, University of Michigan
+Miguel Antón, IESE Business School; Florian Ederer, Yale University; Mireia Gine, the University of Pennsylvania; and Martin C. Schmalz, the University of Michigan

 A firm's incentives to innovate deteriorate when other firms benefit from its R&D activities without incurring a cost.
 Antón, Ederer, Giné, and Schmalz show under which conditions common ownership of firms can mitigate this impediment to corporate innovation, and test the model's empirical predictions.
 Common ownership increases R&D when technological spillovers, as measured by firms' distance in technology space, are large relative to product market spillovers, as measured the firms' distance in the product market.
 Otherwise, costly innovation leads to more business stealing which is detrimental for common owners.
 The researchers' results help inform the debate about the welfare effects of increased levels of common ownership concentration of U.S. firms.

-Lorenz Kueng, Northwestern University and NBER; Nicholas Li, University of Toronto; and Mu-Jeung Yang, University of Washington
+Lorenz Kueng, Northwestern University and NBER; Nicholas Li, the University of Toronto; and Mu-Jeung Yang, the University of Washington

 How do firms in high-income countries adjust to emerging market competition?
 Kueng, Li, and Yang estimate how a representative panel of Canadian firms adjusts innovation activities, business strategies, and exit in response to large increases in Chinese imports between 1999 and 2005.
 On average, process innovation declines more strongly than product innovation.
 In addition, initially more differentiated firms that survive the increase in competition have better performance ex-post, but are ex-ante more likely to exit.
 Differentiation therefore does not ensure insulation against competitive shocks but instead increases risk.

 Daron Acemoglu, MIT and NBER, and Pascual Restrepo, MIT

 Robots and Jobs: Evidence from US Labor Markets